Actor Dwight Henry eyed in New Orleans killing after arrest for theft

 Henry was arrested in that case on Thursday and was released after spending several hours in jail, Bowman said.

-Henry's cousin, former New Orleans mayoral candidate Troy Henry, said the stabbing was done in self-defense, the Advocate reported.
+Henry's cousin, former New Orleans mayoral candidate Troy Henry, said the stabbing was done in self-defence, the Advocate reported.

 Contacted by Reuters, he referred questions to his cousin's lawyer, Jason Williams, who said in a statement that the theft charges against his client are without merit.
 The statement did not address the 2006 incident.